A couple of key themes are getting a lot of attention in the telco world right now. What are they?

 Artificial Intelligence dominates (who’d have thought it?)

-The second dominant theme at MWC24 was – no surprise here – Artificial Intelligence, another topic we’ve anticipated and covered in our recent blogs (AI: This is just the beginning).
-AI was literally the oxygen fuelling the event in Barcelona and while the hype still outstrips the reality, it will in time fulfil its potential.
+The second dominant theme is – no surprise here – Artificial Intelligence, another topic we’ve anticipated and covered in our recent blogs (AI: This is just the beginning).
+AI has literally been the oxygen fuelling any number of telco events and while the hype still outstrips the reality, it will in time fulfil its potential.

-In Barcelona, conversations about AI were ubiquitous, on the show floor, in demos, in discussions and debates, and in keynotes.
+Conversations about AI are now ubiquitous, on show floors, in demos, in discussions and debates, and in keynotes.
 Likely in tapas bars and watering holes too.

 How is AI manifesting?
 One use case showed how AI can be used in the network operations centre to extract focused and usable information from large, complex data sets, changing network configurations to, for instance, improve Quality of Service without needing to involve multiple analytics sub-systems.
 While it’s true that executing this sort of use case remains nascent for now, the technology required to power it is real and it’s only a matter of time before AI becomes a dominant part of the infrastructure landscape.